Discover Albania : Religions

 Sunnis

-Sunni Muslims make up around 55% of the Albanian population.
+Sunni Muslims make up 55% of the Albanian population.
 The majority in almost all regions, they belong to the main branch of Islam, 85% of Muslims worldwide being Sunni.
 The Islamization of Albania began with the arrival of the Ottomans in the 14th century, at first marginally with the settlement of Turkish colonists and the conversion of tribal chiefs.
 Tax exemptions, the arrival of Sufi missionaries and Oriental merchants, followed by repression of Catholics, led to a massive conversion of the population between the 15th and 17th centuries.
-From then on, the Sunni Albanians were an invaluable relay for Ottoman power, providing the sultans with numerous soldiers and political cadres.
+From then on, the Sunni Albanians were an invaluable relay for Ottoman power, providing soldiers and political cadres for the sultans.
 However, the influence of Sufism, a certain tolerance on the part of the Ottomans and the preservation of ancient customs gave Albanian Islam an original character.
 The maintenance of Christian traditions and the consumption of alcohol within the Sunni community continue to fuel debate about the sincerity of conversions.
 After the 1967 ban on religion, the practice of Islam continued secretly within families.
-With the fall of the dictatorship, Albanian Sunnism took on a modern look: for example, women today are very rarely veiled.
-The community has benefited from aid from Saudi Arabia and Kuwait, who have financed the renovation and construction of mosques, the creation of Koranic schools and the training of imams.
-However, fearing the influence of Wahhabism in the Persian Gulf countries, the United States put pressure from 2001 onwards to reduce the Arab presence in favor of Turkish Islam.
+With the fall of the dictatorship, Albanian Sunnism took on a modern look, with women rarely wearing veils.
+The community benefited from aid from Saudi Arabia and Kuwait, which financed the renovation and construction of mosques, the creation of Koranic schools and the training of imams.
+However, fearing the influence of Wahhabism from the Persian Gulf countries, the United States put pressure from 2001 onwards to reduce this presence in favor of Turkish Islam.
 The latter is now highly visible, with the construction of the Great Mosque of Tirana, the largest Sunni place of worship in the Balkans, directly financed by Ankara.
 Turkish aid has also been provided by the Gülen movement: both religiously rigorist and pro-democracy, it is supported by Washington, but considered a terrorist organization by Ankara.
 After years of tension with Turkey, Albania finally decided to expel the Gülenists in 2020.
-Moreover, radical Islam remains marginal: of the approximately 1,000 Albanians who joined the ranks of Daesh in Syria, the vast majority were from Kosovo and Northern Macedonia.
-But criticism is beginning to be heard of Turkey's control over the Albanian Sunni community and the money spent on building mosques at the expense of economic development.
+Moreover, radical Islam remains marginal: of the thousand or so Albanians who have joined the ranks of Daesh in Syria, the vast majority were from Kosovo and Northern Macedonia.
+But criticism is beginning to be heard of Turkey's control over the Albanian Sunni community, and of the money spent on building mosques at the expense of economic development.

 Catholics